binkley/modern-java-practices/README.md

 and Maven: discussion in each section covers both tools (alphabetical order, Gradle before Maven).

-As a _guide_ this project focuses on:
+As a _guide_, this project focuses on:

 * A quick starter for JVM projects using Gradle or Maven.
   [Fork](https://github.com/binkley/modern-java-practices/fork) me,